miemiy/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 - **Speaker recognition**: Identifies participants' voices in the room by analyzing vocal characteristics, ensuring individual contributions are tracked.
   - **Voice enrollment**: End users can easily create a voice profile via [aka.ms/voiceprofile](https://aka.ms/voiceprofile), allowing their voice to be recognized in meetings.
-  - **Facilitator integration**: Powered by speaker recognition, Facilitator (targeted for public preview in Q1 2025) takes meeting notes in real time, tracks decisions, and automatically creates follow-up tasks, helping teams focus on discussions instead of manual follow-ups.
+  - **Facilitator integration**: Powered by speaker recognition, Facilitator<sup>1</sup> (targeted for public preview in Q1 2025) takes meeting notes in real time, tracks decisions, and automatically creates follow-up tasks, helping teams focus on discussions instead of manual follow-ups.
   - **IT administration**: Admins can manage voice and face enrollment for specific users, groups of users, or an entire organization, ensuring secure and accurate identification.
 To learn more, see [Overview of voice and face enrollment](/microsoftteams/rooms/voice-and-face-recognition).

 - **Biometric privacy and security** are a top priority.
 Microsoft encrypts voice and face data at rest and in transit, adhering to strict privacy guidelines and regulatory requirements for data protection.
 Users can unenroll their voice profiles at any time, and profiles are automatically deleted if unused for one year.